-• improved management and planning in the institutes, including strategy development, smart specialisation, sharing of resources on national and international levels, consolidation of the existing measurements in institutes
+- research potential established or improved in institutes, enabling their successful participation in future research projects - new and improved measurement capacity established in institutes - improved management and planning in the institutes, including strategy development, smart specialisation, sharing of resources on national and international levels, consolidation of the existing measurements in institutes

 To ensure maximum benefit from capacity building investment, there is need to establish a metrology capacity map and also to identify national, regional and European priority needs in order to establish an action plan for future capacity building.
-This is particularly relevant to identifying the shared high level capability that needs to be developed across Europe in support of multinational activity, e.g. fusion research.
+This is particularly relevant to identifying the shared high level capability that needs to be developed across Europe in support of multinational activity.